This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 The risk element comes into play when deciding whether to continue rolling or to stop and bank the brains you’ve collected.
 Rolling three shotgun blasts means your turn ends and you lose all unbanked brains, adding a push-your-luck aspect to the gameplay.
 This game’s simple mechanics make it accessible to a wide age range, teaching children risk assessment and probability in a fun, thematic way.

-The addictive nature of trying to outdo your previous score will keep you playing, ensuring that Zombie Dice is a game that children and even adults will want to play multiple rounds or times in one sitting.
-It’s one of the best board games for 10 year olds, but really anyone looking for quick entertainment or a warm-up before delving into more complex card games during a game night.
+The addictive nature of trying to outdo your previous score will keep you playing, ensuring that Zombie Dice is a game that children and adults will want to play multiple rounds or times in one sitting.
+It’s one of the best board games for 10 year olds, and really anyone looking for quick entertainment or a warm-up before delving into more complex card games during a game night.

-We earn a commission if you make a
+We earn a commission if you make a purchase, at no additional cost to you.

 Published by: Catan Studios Ages 10+ Players: 3-4 Time: 60 minutes

-In Catan, players must acquire a certain number of victory points in order to win.
+In CATAN, players must acquire a certain number of victory points in order to win.
 This is done through building settlements and achieving various objectives.
 Whilst not a coop game in the strictest sense, victory is hard to achieve going it alone, so players will need to regularly trade and negotiate with each other as a means to an end.

 The island players inhabit will be built with randomly selected tiles that represent different resources and start with a number of settlements and roads.
 Players will receive a certain number of resources each turn but in order to build roads and settlements of their own, they will need to work together with other players and trade cards to acquire the resources they need.

-As play goes on players will build and upgrade settlements and cities, expand their armies and roads, and try their best to prevent the robber from stealing from them to hinder their progress.
+As play goes on, players will build and upgrade settlements and cities, expand their armies and roads, and try their best to prevent the robber from stealing from them to hinder their progress.
 Once a player has gained (typically) ten victory points they are declared the winner.

-Catan is a game about forward-thinking, strategy, negotiation and second-guessing what the other players have in mind.
+CATAN is a game about forward-thinking, strategy, negotiation and second-guessing what the other players have in mind.
 It’s about risk and reward as well as patience as each game could take up to an hour to complete.
 Maybe not the best for younger kids, or inexperienced gamers, but the kids version is probably a little light.
 Regardless, this it’s still one of the great board games for 10 year olds.

-Catan is definitely a fun game for kids who want a challenge and something different from “roll the dice, move your token”, since players compete to collect resources, trade, and build a civilization.
+CATAN is definitely a fun game for kids who want a challenge and something different from “roll the dice, move your token”, since players compete to collect resources, trade, and build a civilization.

-We earn a commission if you make a
+We earn a commission if you make a purchase, at no additional cost to you.

 Kingdomino